apache/streampipes-website/docs/02_quick-start-guide.md

 - the required adapter or sink is not installed
 - the adapter is not running
 - `Persist events` was not enabled
-- no events are arriving from the source
 - the dataset is empty, so the chart query has nothing to show

 Check these in order.
 Most first-run issues are resolved by going one step upstream.